jintonic/mingle/README.md

 Same definition written in C++ required more than 5 lines of code.
 In addition to its simplicity, the text geometry definition can be modified and loaded without recompiling the C++ code.
 More importantly, the separation of detector definition from the C++ program makes the latter more universal as it is not associated with any specific detector. `MinGLE` hence can be used for the simulation of any detector without modifying and compiling the C++ code.
 The last advantage of using the [text geometry definition][tg] instead of C++ is to keep the length of the C++ program unchanged no matter how complicated the detector definition becomes.

 To use the geometry defined in [detector.tg](detector.tg), the file must be placed in the directory where `mingle` is executed.
+Otherwise, Geant4 will complain that `detector.tg` file does not exist.
 For example,

 ```sh
 $ cd /path/to/mingle